Are There Other Funding Opportunities?

 - The McNair Scholars Program provides scholarships to graduate school-bound students from underrepresented backgrounds.

-- McNair Scholars engage in mentored research and participate in valuable professional
+- McNair Scholars engage in mentored research and participate in valuable professional development activities.

 - The application deadline is in early October.